mariusblarsen/TDT4250_Project/README.md

 * Click "Select all" and then "Finish"
 * When promped "Convert to xtext-project", select yes
   * If not prompted, rightclick project -> configure -> "Convert to xtext-project"
-* You are now ready to test the DSL IDE.
+* You are now ready to test the DSL.

+### Operating the UI

+* Right-click sample.gpx
+* *Open with gpx editor*
+* Make changes as wanted
+* The output XMI file *project.gan* can be found in src-gen found in the workspace
+* Open *\{projectName\}.gan* in GanttProject to see the resulting file, or open it as text to view the raw file.
+  * Unfortunatly, changes can't be seen in realtime as GanttProject does not refresh when new changes are made to the source-file.